555-555-5555

 “Medication treatment non-adherence is prevalent and costly in diabetes management where cost-related non-adherence with medication therapies has to be addressed as part of the social determinants of health,” said Dr. Lizheng Shi, interim chair of the Department of Health Policy and Management at Tulane and principal investigator for the study.

-REACHnet is one of eight clinical research networks (CRNs) nationwide in PCORnet®, The National Patient-Centered Clinical Research Network.
+REACHnet is a Clinical Research Network in PCORnet® which has been developed with funding from the Patient-Centered Outcomes Research Institute® (PCORI®).
+REACHnet’s participation in PCORnet is funded through PCORI Award (RI-LPHI-01-MC).
 Our mission is to enable the conduct of multi-site research with enhanced efficiency in real-world healthcare delivery systems.
-REACHnet includes electronic health record data for over 8 million patients from multiple partner health systems.
+REACHnet includes electronic health record data for over 6 million patients from multiple partner health systems.
 We support research collaborations and stakeholder engagement for observational studies and interventional trials that seek to answer questions of critical importance to patients and the healthcare community.
-REACHnet is funded by the Patient-Centered Outcomes Research Institute (PCORI).

 GET IN TOUCH